-Your attorney is there to guide you through this process.
+You hired your attorney to guide you through this process.
 This includes divorce depositions.
 You’re paying them for a reason because they’ve been through this before and have experience.

-If you’re giving a lawyer money for their advice, listen to what they say.
-Odds are they’ve been through this multiple times.
-They’re aware of potential pitfalls in depositions and can guide you through difficult topics.
+If you’re giving a lawyer money for their advice, heed what they say.
+They’re aware of potential pitfalls in divorce depositions and can guide you through difficult topics.
 Work with your representation to prepare and make this work in your favor.